DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 ## Basic setup

-Import the plugins listed above to set up a simple Grid with selection enabled.
+Import the `SelectionState` and `TableSelection` plugins to set up a simple Grid with selection enabled.
 The following example demonstrates how to configure selection in the [controlled mode](controlled-and-uncontrolled-modes.md).
 Pass the initially selected rows to the `SelectionState` plugin's `selection` property and handle the `onSelectionChange` event to control the selection.

 .embedded-demo(selection/basic)